US natgas down 3% to one-week low on record output, rise in Canada exports

 Before this month, ERCOT data showed that the amount of wind power generated in May rose every year since 2015 due in part to an increase in the number of turbines operating, hitting a record for any month of 12,454 GWh in May 2022.

-Front-month gas futures NGc1 for June delivery on the New York Mercantile Exchange fell 6.4 cents, or 2.7%, to $2.336 per million British thermal units (mmBtu) at 9:45 a.m.
-EDT (1345 GMT), putting the contract on track for its lowest close since May 12.
+Front-month gas futures NGc1 for June delivery on the New York Mercantile Exchange fell 7.9 cents, or 3.3%, to settle at $2.321 per million British thermal units (mmBtu), their lowest close since May 12.

 Data provider Refinitiv said average gas output in the U.S. Lower 48 states rose to 101.5 billion cubic feet per day (bcfd) so far in May, which would top April's monthly record of 101.4 bcfd.

-The amount of gas exported from Canada to the U.S. was on track to jump to a near three-week high of 8.2 bcfd on Tuesday from 7.2 bcfd on Monday.
+The amount of gas exported from Canada to the United States was on track to jump to a near three-week high of 8.2 bcfd on Tuesday from 7.2 bcfd on Monday.

-Over the past few weeks, the average amount of gas flowing from Canada to the U.S. averaged just 7.2 bcfd as wildfires in Alberta and other western provinces caused some producers to shut oil and gas output, according to Refinitiv.
+Over the past few weeks, the average amount of gas flowing from Canada to the United States averaged just 7.2 bcfd as wildfires in Alberta and other western provinces caused some producers to shut oil and gas output, according to Refinitiv.

-That is well below the 8.4-bcfd average amount of gas Canada exported to the U.S. since the start of the year and 2022's average of 9.0 bcfd.
-About 8% of the gas consumed in, or exported from the U.S., comes from Canada.
+That is well below the 8.4-bcfd average amount of gas Canada exported to the United States since the start of the year and 2022's average of 9.0 bcfd.
+About 8% of the gas consumed in, or exported from the United States, comes from Canada.

 Meteorologists projected the weather in the Lower 48 states would remain mostly near normal through June 7, except for some colder than normal days from May 24-28.

-Refinitiv forecast U.S. gas demand, including exports, would slide from 90.4 bcfd this week to 89.8 bcfd next week.
+Refinitiv forecast U.S. gas demand, including exports, would ease from 90.4 bcfd this week to 89.8 bcfd next week.
 Those forecasts were higher than Refinitiv's outlook on Monday.

 Gas flows to the seven big U.S. LNG export plants fell from a record 14.0 bcfd in April to an average of 12.9 bcfd so far in May due to maintenance work at several plants, including Cameron LNG in Louisiana and Cheniere Energy Inc's LNG.A Sabine Pass in Louisiana.